mainouraldeen/Food-Ordering-System-Otlob/README.md

 The Order is associated with an estimated delivery time.
 A Customer can view a list of Restaurants whom have special offers today which is updated every day.
 Any Customer can rate a restaurant from 1 to 5 stars and write a comment on the restaurant.
-You Must
-keep track on the quantity of each item or a specific segment type in the menu you have in restaurants; and if you run out of an item or a segment is not available then you should not allow any customer to buy it.
+You must keep track on the quantity of each item or a specific segment type in the menu you have in restaurants; and if you run out of an item or a segment is not available then you should not allow any customer to buy it.

 The Customer Gets A voucher with" 30% discount from the total order Price" when he first creates an account.
 Also he can get a voucher with a certain money amount (ex: 50 L.E off) on his birthday.
 The system also should manage the employees who deliver the orders to the customers and assign orders to them.
 Each delivery boy cannot deliver more than 2 orders at a time.
 At the end of each order you must show a bill that contains.
 1- The customer data.
 2- The delivery boy data.
 3- The list of requested items with the total price plus the delivery charges.
 4- The delivery date.
 A Customer can cancel an order within 10 minutes after it has been issued .
 A Customer can give feed - back about the delivered food and the delivery process and add suggestions to the restaurant .
 A Customer can return the order after receiving it and send a complain to the restaurant about the state/quality of the returned food (not fresh-not warm..etc).